MaryamGoudarzi-data/Insurance-Premium-Prediction/README.md

 ## 📊Data Description

-- age: Age of the policyholder
+- **age**: Age of the policyholder
-- sex: Gender of the policyholder, either male or female
+- **sex**: Gender of the policyholder, either male or female
-- bmi: Body Mass Index, a numeric value calculated from weight and height, used to classify underweight, normal, overweight, or obesity.
+- **bmi**: Body Mass Index, a numeric value calculated from weight and height, used to classify underweight, normal, overweight, or obesity.
 A healthy BMI typically ranges from 18.5 to 24.9
-- children: Number of dependents covered under the insurance plan
+- **children**: Number of dependents covered under the insurance plan
-- smoker: Indicates whether the individual is a smoker (yes or no)
+- **smoker**: Indicates whether the individual is a smoker (yes or no)
-- region: Geographical region in the U.S. where the person resides (northeast, southeast, southwest, northwest)
+- **region**: Geographical region in the U.S. where the person resides (northeast, southeast, southwest, northwest)
-- charges: Individual medical costs billed by health insurance
+- **charges**: Individual medical costs billed by health insurance

 ## 📊EXPLORATORY DATA ANALYSIS (EDA)
 <h3 align="center"> Distribution of Insurance Charges </h3>